peterldowns/pgtestdb/migrators/golangmigrator/README.md

 golangmigrator provides a migrator that can be used out of the box with projects that use [golang-migrate/migrate](https://github.com/golang-migrate/migrate) for migrations.

-Because we must be able to hash the migrations to create a unique template database, this implementation does not support other migration sources..
+Because `Hash()` requires calculating a unique hash based on the contents of the migrations, this implementation only supports reading migration files from disk or an embedded filesystem.

-You can configure the migrations directory, and the filesystem being used.
+You can configure the migrations directory and the filesystem being used.
 Here's an example:

 ```go